How To Hire A SEO Expert or SEO Agency?

 If it sounds too good to be true – it probably is.
 When it comes to SEO, cheap labor always equals poor workmanship.
 Do you think someone who is charging you $350 a month for SEO is spending a whole lot of time working on your SEO?
 Do you think if they were good at what they do they would charge more?
 There’s a saying – if you think an expert is too expensive – wait until you hire a novice.

-How did you find your SEO expert?
+How did you find your expert?

-What does SEO mean to them?
+What does search engine marketing mean to them?

 If the person you are talking to tells you that SEO is about links and content – move on.
 SEO is way more complex than that.
-SEO involves on page off page, keywords, content, site crawlability, indexing and so on.
+SEO involves on-page off-page, keywords, content, site crawlability, indexing and so on.
 If there answer you get is simple and short – they don’t fully understand how SEO works.
-This is very common unfortunately.
+This is very common, unfortunately.
 Many people think that SEO is an easy way to make money.

 Which tools do they use?

 It’s not enough to ask which tools they use.
 It’s easy to run off a list of popular tools.
 Ask them which tools do they use and how do they use them.
 Tools such as SEMrush has a ton of features and not every SEO uses all of them.